ASD Solbiatese Calcio 1911

 A.S.D.
-SolbiaSommese Calcio is an Italian association football club located in Somma Lombardo and also representing the town of Solbiate Arno (Province of Varese), Lombardy.
-It currently plays in Eccellenza Lombardy/A.
+Solbiatese Calcio 1911 is an Italian association football club located in Somma Lombardo and also representing the town of Solbiate Arno (Province of Varese), Lombardy.
+It currently plays in Eccellenza.

 History

 Foundation

 The club was founded in 2012 after the merger of A.S.
 Solbiatese Arno Calcio and S.S.
 Sommese 1920.

 Before the merger

 Solbiatese Arno Calcio

 The team was founded in 1911 as A.S.
 Solbiatese Calcio in Solbiate Arno and spent several seasons in Serie C and Serie C2.
 It was refounded as Solbiatese Arno Calcio in 2000, taking Solbiatese Arno Calcio, by merging with A.S.
 Arno Calcio (founded 1980 in the same town).

 During the seasons 2007–10, their top scorer has been Massimo 'Max' Marsich.